Xaxis/jquery.devgrid/README.md

 ### Distribute Column Gutters

-Many gutter systems have half of the gutter space on each side of the columns.
+Some gutter systems have half of the gutter space on each side of the columns.

 ```javascript
 // Distributed Gutter